South Korea 28.04.2020 David Abrams

 Browse more of our tailor-made Vietnam tours.

 Sir Lanka’s prompt action to halt the spread of Coronavirus has thus far ensured infection rates rank among the lowest in Asia, earning for it much praise from the international community.
-With low numbers of infections and curfews and border closures ongoing, by 2021 we hope to see Sri Lanka open for tourists again.
+With low numbers of infections and border closures ongoing, by 2021 we hope to see Sri Lanka open for tourists again.
 Sri Lanka has also had the WTTC Safe Travels stamp of approval and the UK foreign office recently lifted it's essential travel ban for the country.
 You still have to quarantine on your return from the country (Aug 2020) but it's a step in the right direction.

 Best times for travel to Sri Lanka